froots/froots.github.io/_drafts/styleguide.md

 {% include figure-full.html
   src="http://www.fillmurray.com/1200/400"
   alt="Full figure example"
-  caption="Bill Murray 1200 x 400.
-Original by"
+  caption="A long caption about the fact that this is a picture that features Bill Murray in pixel format 1200 x 400.
+Original by" credit_name="Fill Murray" credit_url="http://www.fillmurray.com" %}
-  credit_name="Fill Murray"
-  credit_url="http://www.fillmurray.com" %}